 Come coffee break, and everybody huddles around to see the images.
 The discussion begins.

-‘How do the colours look so good with no colour cast?’
+‘How do the colors look so good with no color cast?’

 ‘You shoot at f/1.4 on a professional shoot?
 That sounds so risky…’